Deep Contrastive Multiview Network Embedding: Introduction

-\textbf{Present work.} In this paper, we present a novel deep \underline{C}ontrastive lea\underline{R}ning fram\underline{E}work for \underline{M}ulti-view n\underline{E}tworks, \themodel for brevity.
-Specifically, we first generate each graph view representation via a view encoder (\S \ref{inner-view}) based on graph neural networks.
-Next, we introduce a multi-view aggregator (\S \ref{multi-view}) to integrate different view representations to obtain the node representations in the multi-view networks.
-To enable self-supervised training, we propose two contrastive objectives (\S \ref{con_mv}): one enforces \emph{information maximization between graph views and the multi-view (Multi-view fusion InfoMax)}, which encourages the multi-view aggregator to distill information from each graph view; the other is \emph{information minimization among graph views (Inter-view InfoMin)}, which enhances the divisibility of different graph view representations to capture the complementary information between them.
-Finally, we unify the two contrastive objectives into one learning objective for self-supervised training.
+To deal with the two aforementioned challenges, we present a novel deep \underline{C}ontrastive lea\underline{R}ning fram\underline{E}work for \underline{M}ultiview network \underline{E}mbedding, \themodel for brevity.
+The overall framework of \themodel is presented in \cref{fig:frame}.
+Specifically, we first generate views according to various relations of multiview networks.
+Then, we obtain each view representation via a view encoder based on graph attention networks (\S \ref{inner-view}).
+Next, we combine all the relations and form a fusion view.
+Accordingly, we introduce a multiview aggregator to integrate different view representations as the final node representations (\S \ref{multi-view}).
+To enable self-supervised training, we propose a novel contrasting strategy (view fusion InfoMax) with a regularization term (inter-view InfoMin) (\S \ref{con_mv}).
+The first objective \emph{maximizes the mutual information between the fused representation and view representations} to promote multiview fusion, while the second objective enforces \emph{information minimization among graph views}, which improves distinctiveness of view representations, so as to preserve complementary information among relation-induced views.
+We further show that the two contrastive objectives can be collectively combined into one elegant, unified objective function.

-We summarize the main contributions of this work from the following two perspectives. \begin{itemize} \item We propose a novel contrastive framework for multi-view network embedding, which mainly contains two contrastvie objectives, \emph{Multi-view fusion InfoMax} and \emph{Inter-view InfoMin}. \item Extensive empirical studies on three real-world datasets demonstrate the effectiveness of \themodel over state-of-the-art baselines. \end{itemize}
+The main contributions of this work are summarized as follows: Firstly, we propose a novel contrastive framework \themodel for multiview network embedding, the core of which contains two collaborative contrastive objectives, view fusion InfoMax and inter-view InfoMin.
+Secondly, we conduct extensive empirical studies on three real-world datasets.
+The results demonstrate the effectiveness of \themodel over state-of-the-art baselines.